rao003/StartProgramming/README.md

-# scratch
+# For my VHS Rasperry Pi course

-for my VHS Rasperry Pi course
+in each folder there is more instruction